Evaluate The Integral By Changing To Spherical Coordinates

 Step 1: Visualize the Region of Integration

-Understanding the region over which you're integrating is paramount.
+Understanding the region over which you're integrating is critical.
 Sketch the region in 3D space, if possible.
 This helps in determining the limits of integration for ρ, θ, and φ.
 Look for symmetries, spheres, cones, or parts of spheres that might suggest spherical coordinates are a good choice.

 Step 2: Determine the Limits of Integration